paulross/PythonExtensionPatterns/doc/sphinx/source/new_types.rst

 This section describes how to make an object act like a sequence using `tp_as_sequence <https://docs.python.org/3/c-api/typeobj.html#c.PyTypeObject.tp_as_sequence>`_.
-See also `Sequence Object Structures <https://docs.python.org/3/c-api/typeobj.html#sequence-structs>`_
+See also `Sequence Object Structures <https://docs.python.org/3/c-api/typeobj.html#sequence-structs>`_.
+This allows your objects to have set and get methods like a list.

 As an example here is an extension that can represent a sequence of longs in C with a CPython sequence interface.
 The code is in ``src/cpy/Object/cSeqObject.c``.